Richard II (The Hollow Crown): Production

 The BBC scheduled the screening of Shakespeare's history plays as part of 2012's Cultural Olympiad, a celebration of British culture coinciding with the 2012 Summer Olympics.
 Sam Mendes signed up as executive producer to adapt all four of Shakespeare's tetralogy (Richard II, Henry IV, Part 1, Henry IV, Part 2 and Henry V) in September 2010.
 He is joined as executive producer by Pippa Harris (both representing Neal Street Productions), Gareth Neame (NBCUniversal), and Ben Stephenson (BBC).

 "Richard II" was shot entirely on location, including at St David's Cathedral, Pembroke Castle and Packwood House.
 It completed filming in July 2011.
 One of the characters in Richard II, the Duchess of Gloucester, is absent from this adaptation.
+Additionally, the characters of Sir Piers Exton and the Duke of Aumerle are combined; after being pardoned for conspiring against Henry IV, Aumerle takes part in the assassination of Richard and presents his body to the king.